 The drive to the Gooseberry campsite was always beautiful and sometimes rugged.
 Alex noted that the condition of the trail during this part of the drive was the worst he’s ever seen.
 The poor condition of the trail required us to negotiate some badly rutted and rocky sections slowly, especially during a tight turn Alex calls “the Big Tilt.”
 The stop at the Musselman Arch was a notable highlight during the first part part of the drive.
 You can actually walk on this flat arch (though signs nearby clearly prohibit doing this).
 When we got there there were several cyclists on the arch taking photos.
 My wife, Karen, of course, had to join in on the fun as she took several selfies on the arch with her cell phone (as you can imagine, I didn’t like her being out there on that arch one bit).
 Another highlight during this portion of the drive was the haul up a small summit located about three miles east of Airport Tower.
 The decent down this sloping hill provided me with some spectacular photographs of Alex and Nolan’s truck campers with Airport Tower in the background.
 We ended day one with an overnight stop at the Gooseberry campsite which afforded us with gorgeous views at both sunset and sunrise.

 The pace during the second day of our trip was much more enjoyable.
 We were able to cruise along the sandy, 9-mile stretch to the White Crack intersection, completing it in less than an hour.
 We bypassed the 1.4-mile spur to the White Crack campsite in order to stay on schedule, but I’m told the views of the crack and the surrounding area are pretty spectacular.
 Without a doubt, the highlight during day two was the climb up Murphy Hogback.
 Before this trek, I had seen a large number of photos and videos of the climb and the decent down the backside.
 When we reached the base of the hogback, I looked at Alex and said, “this is it?
 It doesn’t look very large.”
 Alex laughed and said, “this is only the front part, you can’t see the rest of it from here.”
 Alex, of course, was right.
 The steep climb wraps around the ridge and is fairly long.
-In all, it took seven minutes in 4×4 low to get to the top (click here to see a video of the climb).
+In all, it took seven minutes in 4×4 low to get to the top.
 As you’d expect, the views atop Murphy Hogback were breathtaking.
 In fact they were so good, I wish we could’ve camped there the rest of the night, but, alas, it wasn’t to be.
 Our reservation that night was at the Potato Bottom campsite some 22 miles away.

 The descent down the backside of the Murphy Hogback was equally thrilling.
 Rains had eroded a small section of the road near the top, but we filled in those deep gaps with flat stones which were lying nearby.
 The drop down the hogback features several sharp twists and turns and terminates where two large rock outcrops lie.
 From atop the hogback, these two outcrops resemble massive billcaps.
 The route forces you to pass underneath them.
 My camper, which stands at a height of 9 feet, 8 inches, had no problem getting by these, and the same applied to Alex’s rig, which sits at 10 feet.
 The rest of the drive to the Potato Bottom campsite was pretty amazing as we rose and dipped and snaked our way past several canyons and the so-called Candlestick monolith.
 The final highlight of this day was the gradual drop down to the Green River that suddenly appeared before us.
 Before we could only view this winding river from afar, but from this point on the trail essentially runs next to it.